Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 See the [Redemption Rule documentation](#use-cases/redemption-rules-and-balance-rules) for more information.

 ---

 ## Referral Programs

-Lightrail enables the ability to incentivize your

-Setup two programs
+Referral Programs are a great way to incentivize both new and existing customers.
+Referrals can help you drive engagement, increase word-of-mouth around your brand, and drive down customer acquisition costs.

+### How to setup a Referral Program

+To get started with a Referral Program, you will need to create two separate Programs.

-Program 1: To generate and track unique referral codes
+1. To generate and track unique referral codes

-Program 2: To give account credit to user’s that successfully refer someone
+1. To give account credit to user’s that successfully refer someone

+There are a few other settings that

-### Program 1
+### Creating the first Program

-You will use this program to generate a ‘generic code’ for each one of your users.
+You will use this program to generate a generic code for each one of your users.

 Include the users contactId in the generic code’s metadata.